There are five parts to the DNA Research Framework:

 To confirm your pedigree beyond 3rd cousins or where there is no documented paper trail (with the exception of parent/child and sibling relationships) you need to undertake detailed chromosome analysis, using segment data.
 We use triangulated segment data to provide evidence regarding our hypotheses for cousin matching to confirm our shared ancestors.
 Examining other matches in these groups can often help expand your pedigree back further generations and potentially break down brick walls.

-When using your DNA analysis to confirm relationships don't forget the requirements in the 'Genealogical Proof Standard (GPS)', there are five key elements to consider.
+When using your DNA analysis to confirm relationships don't forget the requirements in the 'Genealogical Standards (GS)', there are five key elements to consider.

 Most genealogical questions cannot meet the 'reasonably exhaustive research' test without the consideration of DNA evidence.
 The GPS includes standards about each of the following aspects associated with DNA: